team-fireworks/.github/profile/README.md

   <h1>We are Team Fireworks!</h1>
 </div>

-Team Fireworks is an indie Roblox game development studio, based mostly around Southeast Asia.
+We are a group of friends making forbidden incantations of Roblox games for fun.
+Based mostly around Southeast Asia.
 Our mission is to create offbeat, radical worlds for you to explore and conquer, and importantly: fireworks.

 ## Our Games